 For more recommendations, check out the best studio headphones for mixing and recording, the best audiophile headphones, and the best closed-back headphones.

 The AKG K371 are very similar to the AKG K361.
 Both are closed-back headphones intended for studio monitoring and have balanced sound profiles.
-The K371 reproduces sound with a touch more excitement, making it a good choice for more casual listening.
+The K371 reproduces sound with a touch more excitement, making them a good choice for more casual listening.
 They also use a detachable Mini XLR connector rather than the 1/16" TRS to 1/8" TRS of the AKG K361.
 While the K371 incorporates more premium materials, such as a faux leather headband and metal components in its hinges, both siblings are similar in their ergonomics: the two are equally comfortable, have acceptable stability, and decent build quality.

 The Beyerdynamic DT 770 PRO are German-made closed-back headphones for monitoring.
 Unlike the AKG K361, they have a better build quality, with a solid metal frame and velour earpads.
 The Beyerdynamic are also more stable while retaining similar comfort compared to the AKG.
 In terms of sound, the Beyerdynamic have a more subdued low and mid-bass, lacking some thump and punch that the AKG provide.
 They also have a higher clamping force, which isn't necessarily uncomfortable but might be more fatiguing over time.